wookey-project/ewok-kernel/doc/ada_spark.rst

    * Core-related packages belong to the core-relative package (e.g. `m4` for Cortex-M4)

-As the EwoK kernel is an hybrid C/Ada/SPARK kernel, some packages require an external interface with the C code.
-For a given package *foo* interacting with external C code, a *foo_interface* package must exist.
+EwoK kernel is implemented wiht a little bit of C. Thus, some Ada/SPARK packages require an external interface with the C code.
+For a given package *foo* interacting with external C code, a *foo_interface* package must be defined.

 In the same way, as some various C types (structures, union, enumerates, etc.) have to be used in the interfaces packages, the following C-specific packages